ahrnbom/utocs/README.md

 1. Trucks
 1. Buses

 The videos are stored as 720p .jpg files, as 25 FPS videos.
 By default, monocular videos are generated, but an option exists for stereo/trinocular or even more cameras through the `--cam_setup` parameter.
+There are 24 sequences, each 4000 frames long.
+These are divided into training/validation/test sets, see `sets.txt`.

 ### License
 To be decided...